Supporting Someone with Autism

 👤 Listen

-To support people with autism, it's important to listen to them and be empathetic to their needs and experiences.
+To provide the most helpful support for autistic people, it's important to listen to them and be empathetic to their needs and experiences.
 Just by listening you can help the autistic person feel validated, supported and empowered.
 Ask them how you can best support them, and then provide that support.

 🤗 Provide emotional support